twolfson/twolfson.com-scripts/README.md

 TODO: Document SKIP_PROVISION?

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint via `npm run lint` and test via `npm test`.

-// TODO: Update test notes
+Testing information can be found in the [Testing section](#testing).

 ## Donating
 Support this project and [others by twolfson][gratipay] via [gratipay][].